-In the reporting period, Carr recorded a negative revaluation in the amount of USD 289 million in its financial statements (the Group's share in the negative revaluation before tax is approx. USD 136 million, (NIS 492 million)).
-Of the aforementioned amount, a total of USD 190 million was recorded in the second quarter of 2023 (the Group's share of the negative revaluation in the second quarter, before tax, is approx. USD 90 million (approx. NIS 328 million).
+In the reporting period, Carr recorded a negative revaluation in the amount of USD 474 million in its financial statements (the Group's share in the negative revaluation before tax is approx. USD 224 million, (NIS 820 million)).
+Of the aforementioned amount, a total of USD 185 million was recorded in the third quarter of 2023 (the Group's share of the negative revaluation in the third quarter, before tax, is approx. USD 88 million (approx. NIS 328 million).

-The negative revaluations of the properties in the reporting period resulted mainly from the increase in the discount rate of the projected cash flow of the properties in the range of 0.25%-0.5%.
+The negative revaluations of the properties in the reporting period resulted mainly from the increase in the discount rate of the projected cash flow of the properties, mainly in the range of 0.25%-0.50%, and from a change in market assumptions.